 HIV/AIDS Surveillance Program Guides Public Health Services

-The HIV/AIDS surveillance program plays a vital role in how Florida determines HIV/AIDS resource needs, allocation methodologies, and program planning.
+The HIV/AIDS surveillance program plays a vital role in how Florida determines HIV/AIDS resource needs, program planning and evaluation.
 The goal is to collect complete and accurate data, and analyze trends in HIV/AIDS.
-Program staff and county partners use these data to plan, carry out and evaluate HIV/AIDS programs and interventions.
+HIV/AIDS staff and county partners use these data to plan, carry out and evaluate HIV/AIDS programs and interventions.